osisoft/OCS-Docs/Content_Portal/Documentation/Identity/Identity_AzureActiveDirectoryTenant.md

 #### 409

-Id of Azure Active Directory Tenant. is already in use on the specified Tenant.
+Id of Azure Active Directory tenant. is already in use on the specified tenant.

 #### 500